dillongardner/dillongardner.github.io/drafts/bias.md

 Though this may seems like a standard machine learning based approach, there are fundamental problems.
 The data are subject to a massive selection bias in that there is only information on repayment for loans that were given.
 There are loan applicants for whom their ability to repay the loans is unknown because it is untested.
 This is apparent when evaluating the a model with the criteria above as there is no way to score what happens when the model gives a loan when the ability to pay is unknown.
 Handling this problem is an incredibly complex problem and key to building any prediction on loans.

-The ultimate goal of loan modeling is to predict the probability that a loan would be repaid given input data $x: $P(LoanRepaid | x)$.
+The ultimate goal of loan modeling is to predict the probability that a loan would be repaid given input data $x$: $P(LoanRepaid | x)$.
 The input data includes information like current salary, savings account balance, loan purpose and other financial information.
 But it could also include demographic information like age, gender, and ethnicity as well geographical information like zip code.

 The challenge is that this is not what we actually have in the data.
 Instead, we can only learn the probability that a loan was granted by the bank: $P(LoanGranted | x)$.
 And if the loan was given, the probability that it was repaid _given a loan was granted_ $P(LoanRepaid | LoanGranted=True, x)$.
 The additional conditional statement is a way of mathematically representing the selection bias.